SaviorXTanren/streamloots-service-sample/README.md

 To use the sample with your own account, do the following steps:

 * Create an account / log in to Streamloots: https://www.streamloots.com/

 * On your dashboard, head to the Alerts section under Page Configuration

 * Under "Alert provider", click on the grayed out box that says "Click here to show URL"

 * Copy the GUID value at the end of your alerts URL, this is your alerts ID.
-The format of the URL is: https://widgets.streamloots.com/alerts/<GUID>
+The format of the URL is: https://widgets.streamloots.com/alerts/< GUID >

 * Build the project and run it with the GUID ID as a command-line parameter